michael2012z/BitBible/markdown/JPS/files/Ezek.md

 ## Ezekiel 41

-1. And he brought me to the temple,That is, the holy place. and measured the posts, six cubits broad on the one side, and six cubits broad on the other side, which was the breadth of the tent.
+1. And he brought me to the temple,

 2. And the breadth of the entrance was ten cubits; and the sides of the entrance were five cubits on the one side, and five cubits on the other side; and he measured the length thereof, forty cubits, and the breadth, twenty cubits.